fabiomux/kde-servicemenus/open_with_gvim/README.md

 ## Features

 These are the *Open with gVim* service menu features:
-- Fully translated into 5 languages besides English (Dutch, French, German, Italian, Spanish);
+- Fully translated into 6 languages besides English (Dutch, French, German, Italian, Portuguese, Spanish);
-- Works from within the Dolphin, Konqueror, Krusader, and KFind-results context menu;
+- Works from within the Dolphin, Konqueror, Krusader, and KFind results context menu;
 - Support for KDE Plasma 6;
 - Support for gVim text editor;
 - Support for Vim text editor in the Konsole terminal;